LFITaskForce/meeting-registration-form/README.md

 # meeting-registration-form
-Meetings committee compliant online registration form for LSST DESC meetings.
+Online registration form  and back end server for various meetings.
 Can be **deployed in under 5 minutes** and embedded on Confluence or anywhere else.

 Checkout a preview of the registration form